 There is a time and a place for teaching science using a textbook, but wise educators know that students learn best when the material is presented to them in multiple ways.
 Students need opportunities to explore and to experiment with science.

 Additionally, students need to understand how science concepts relate to them.
 Who hasn’t heard a student complain, “When am I ever going to use this in real life?”
 A fantastic way to make science concepts relevant to students is by using science movies.
-I’ve compiled a list of some of the best movies and documentaries available that you can use to teach science.Disclaimer: I make a small commission from some of the links on this site.
-It allows me to keep the site up and the content free.
+I’ve compiled a list of some of the best movies and documentaries available that you can use to teach science.Disclaimer: Some of the following links are affiliate links.
+I make a small commission from some of the links on this site.
 You can read my full disclosure here.

 Note: While an attempt has been made to include movie/TV ratings, parents should always determine whether a movie or documentary is appropriate for their children and aligns with personal family values.